SAP/luigi/docs/navigation-parameters-reference.md

 - **label** defines the label of the product switcher.
 It is displayed as a title attribute on hover in the top navigation and as a headline in the mobile pop-up.
 - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
 - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed without label in the top navigation.
+- **altText** adds the HTML `alt` attribute to an icon.
+Note that this property only applies to icons with a defined absolute or relative path.
 - **items** is an array of objects, each one being a link to a Luigi navigation node or an external URL.
 An item can have the following parameters:
   - **label** defines the text for the link.
   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the label or instead of it.
+  - **altText** adds the HTML `alt` attribute to an icon.
+Note that this property only applies to icons with a defined absolute or relative path.
   - **link** defines an absolute link to a **node**.
   - **externalLink** is an object which indicates that the node links to an external URL.
 If this parameter is defined, the **link** parameter is ignored.
 It has the following properties:
     - **sameWindow** defines if the external URL is opened in the current tab or in a new one.
 The default value for this parameter is `false`.